1,374 related texts · 18 related myths · Page 3 of 29

-Ever stumble upon a passage in the Torah that just seems... strange?
-Like, where did that come from? to one of those passages today, found in Sifrei Devarim 219, dealing with the p...
+Ever stumble upon a passage in the Torah that just seems. strange?
+Like, where did that come from? to one of those passages today, found in Sifrei Devarim 219, dealing with the per...

 The Torah, in the book of Deuteronomy, or Devarim in Hebrew, grapples with this very question.
 Specifically, Sifrei Devarim, a collection of legal interpretations on Deuteronomy, d...

-We're going to dive into one of those today – the fascinating world of kilayim (כלאים), the laws forbidding the mixing of certain things.
-Specifically, we're talking about wool and...
+One of those today – the fascinating world of kilayim (כלאים), the laws forbidding the mixing of certain things.
+Specifically, You might be asking, "Why on earth can't I wear that ...

 It's about a complete severing, a clean break.
 But what exactly does that mean? to a fascinating discussion from Sifrei Devarim, a collection of early Jewish legal interpretations ...